Bison “Greet” Guests At Fossil Rim

 Many guests who are driving up to Fossil Rim may actually see the bison before they even get to the Front Gate.

 “That is an excellent grazing pasture, and there are a couple of adjacent pastures we can rotate them into for grazing purposes,” Snodgrass said.
 “People can stop and stretch their legs when they first arrive to get a sample of Americana.”

 Approximately 50 million bison once dominated the North American landscape, but habitat loss and unregulated shooting reduced the population to less than 1,000 by 1889.
-As of 2020, approximately 500,000 bison live across North America.
+As of 2021, approximately 500,000 bison are managed as livestock by private commercial ventures.

-However, most of these are not pure wild bison, but have been crossbred with cattle in the past, and are semi-domesticated after being raised as livestock for many generations on ranches.
-Fewer than 30,000 wild bison are in conservation herds and fewer than 5,000 are unfenced and disease-free.
+However, most of these are not pure wild bison, but have been crossbred with cattle in the past and are semi-domesticated after being raised as livestock for many generations on ranches.
+Around 30,000 wild bison are in conservation herds and fewer than 5,000 are unfenced and disease-free.
 Yellowstone National Park is the only place in the U.S. where bison have continuously lived since prehistoric times, and those bison are pure with no cattle genes.